grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 And the API test script is getting long.
 To simplify, write a new test for the following situation:

-> Your development team wants to compare the performance two user-facing components, the Contacts page and the Coinflip game.
+> Your development team wants to compare the performance of two user-facing components, the Contacts page and the Coinflip game.
 > Write a script that makes it easy to compare the following
 > - A GET request to `https://test.k6.io/contacts.php`
 > - A POST request to `https://test.k6.io/flip_coin.php` with the query param `?bet=heads`